Aalto5G/RealmGateway/README.md

 - You may need to add host-only addresses (/32) to an interface and configure the routing table accordingly.
 - Using several IP sources also enables more socket binding options, which is necesarry for high test loads.

-Use well defined (S)FQDN to test specifically UDP and TCP connections, as they may be subjected to different network delays.
+Use well defined (S)FQDN to test specifically UDP and TCP connections, as they may be subjected to different network delays due to the presence of an in-network TCP SYNPROXY.

-Raise the maximum file descriptors available, here is a howto:
+### Increase the number of file descriptors

+This is the workaround for the "too many files open" problem:

 - Add to /etc/sysctl.conf
 ```